hsahni55h/CPP_udacity/concepts/pointers/readme.md

-are on the right hand side of the assignment expression a literal a temporary which is intended to be non-modifiable
+are on the right hand side of the assignment expression a literal a temporary which is intended to be non-modifiable r values can be assigned to l-values explicitly